 Varying working hours with employee consent

-- You will need to write to your employees within one month telling setting out the changes and the date the changes will commence.
+You will then need to write to your employees within one month telling setting out the changes and the date the changes will commence.

 Can you change working hours without employee consent?